Mureș (river)

 The Mureș River flows through the Romanian counties Harghita, Mureș, Alba, Hunedoara, Arad and Timiș, and the Hungarian county Csongrád.
-The largest cities on the Mureș/Maros are Târgu Mureș, Alba Iulia, Deva and Arad in Romania, and Makó in Hungary.
+The largest cities on the Mureș/Maros are Târgu Mureș, Alba Iulia, Deva and Arad in Romania as well as Makó and Szeged in Hungary.

 The Hungarian reaches of the Mureș/Maros are 73 km long as the state border.
 Some 28.5 km2 on the northern side of the river are protected as part of the Körös-Maros National Park.
 The Maros Floodplain Protected Area consists of gallery forests, floodplain meadows and 0.6 km2 of forest reserve near Szeged.

 Salt used to be traded in medieval times on the river on large rafts.